fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 We have set up a Slack channel <fullstackopengroup.slack.com> for testing amessaging integration.
 Join the channel by clicking [here](https://join.slack.com/t/fullstackopengroup/shared_invite/zt-jy0669dd-41WHtYNO6WwBujp4djgJTA).
 Unfortunately you need an email address for registration.
 If are not willing to use your own address, you can very well use a temporal email for the purposes.
 There are lots of options such as <https://tempmail.ninja/>.

 Note that you need the Slack webhook URL for doing this exercise.
-If you do not have it yet, ask it by email matti.luukkainen@helsinki.fi of in course telegram, ping @mluukkai
+If you do not have it yet, ask it by email matti.luukkainen@helsinki.fi or in course [Telegram](https://t.me/fullstackcourse), ping @mluukkai

 You can also use some other Slack channel in this exercise but then you are on your own with the setup.

 #### 11.19 Build success/failure notification action

-You can find dozens of third party actions from [GitHub Action Marketplace]https://github.com/marketplace?type=actions) by using a searcj the word [slack](https://github.com/marketplace?type=actions&query=slack).
+You can find dozens of third party actions from [GitHub Action Marketplace](https://github.com/marketplace?type=actions) by using a searcj the word [slack](https://github.com/marketplace?type=actions&query=slack).
 Pick one for this exercise.
 My choice was [action-slack](https://github.com/marketplace/actions/action-slack) since it has quite many starts and a decent documentation.

 Setup the action so that it gives two types of notifications.
 - A success indication if a new version gets deployed